 The money lender finally reeled in after payday lending operation scam

 His racing triumphs were anguished with the problems he had in business. in 2012, Tucker was accused of being engaged in illegal business tactics but later was acquitted.
 That wasn’t the end of problems for Tucker who was arrested in 2016 for the various criminal misdemeanors.
+In January 2018, he has been sentenced to 16 years and eight months in prison.

 Scott Tucker has been charged in a payday lending operation scam